 Potty Training Is Not Rocket Science

-Would you like to be so good at puppy potty training or housebreaking a dog that you could write the following books?
+Would you like to be so good at puppy potty training that you could write the following books?

-“How To Potty Train A Puppy In A Week,”
+- “How To Potty Train A Mastiff Puppy In A Week,”

 If that seems like an unrealistic goal for you based on where you are today with your leaky puppy, keep reading!

-It comes down to the fact that puppies have a small bladder and can’t hold their pee pee for long periods of time.
-That’s it… in a nut shell.
+It comes down to the fact that all puppies have small bladders and can’t hold them for long periods of time.

-As long as the puppy is able to relieve him/herself frequently throughout the day, and you keep the puppy reasonably confined in your home until they have more control over their bladder, the puppy will get potty trained.
+As long as the puppy is able to relieve him or herself frequently throughout the day, and you keep the puppy reasonably confined in your home until they have more control over their bladder, the puppy will get potty trained.

-That is, until we brought innocent little Junior home.
+That is, until we brought our male Mastiff puppy, Junior, home.

-Let me put it this way, the first month, oh…alright…two months with Junior taught me a few more things about housebreaking a puppy.
+Let me put it this way, the first month, oh…alright…two months with Junior taught me a few MORE things about housebreaking a Mastiff puppy.

 This post contains affiliate links from which I may receive a small compensation.
 There is NO ADDED COST to you should you use these links.